AScozzari/W3suitever1/replit.md

 # Overview
-W3 Suite is an AI-powered, multi-tenant enterprise platform designed to centralize business operations through modules like CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
-Its core purpose is to enhance efficiency, market responsiveness, and strategic decision-making by integrating workflow automation, intelligent routing, and an AI Voice Agent System, providing a comprehensive solution for operational management.
-The platform aims to offer a comprehensive solution for operational management with a focus on business vision, market potential, and ambitious project goals.
+W3 Suite is an AI-powered, multi-tenant enterprise platform designed to centralize business operations through a comprehensive suite of modules including CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
+Its core purpose is to enhance efficiency, market responsiveness, and strategic decision-making by integrating workflow automation, intelligent routing, and an AI Voice Agent System.
+The platform aims to provide a unified, intelligent ecosystem for operational management.

 # User Preferences
 - Preferred communication style: Simple, everyday language